NigelOToole/share-url/README.md

 # Share URL
-### Share a URL with Web Share and copying to the clipboard
+### Share a URL with Web Share, copy to clipboard or to a social platform

 ### [Demo and documentation](http://nigelotoole.github.io/share-url/)